-- Confirm/calculate the stability limit and communicate the limit to the generator(s) as quickly as possible and prior to DA market submission when practical. - Create an interface that would be used in the Day Ahead and Real Time Market so that LMP will be utilized to reflect the stability constraints. - o If the generator chooses to reduce their Economic Maximum bid below the stability limit, the constraint would not bind. - If the constraint does bind, it would be handled consistent with how PJM handles other transmission constraints on the system.
+- Greate an interface that would be used in the Day Ahead and Real Time Market so that LMP will be utilized to reflect the stability constraints. - If the generator chooses to reduce their Economic Maximum bid below the stability limit, the constraint would not bind. - If the constraint does bind, it would be handled consistent with how PJM handles other transmission constraints on the system.
 All current market rules regarding Lost Opportunity Cost (LOC) would apply and LOC would be paid as currently defined in the Tariff when a transmission constraint is in effect.

-For previously identified stability constraints already documented in Manual 03 Section 5, the generation owner may have already agreed to limit its output to ensure the stability constraint is mitigated.
+For previously identified stability constraints already documented in a Manual-03B operational procedure, the generation owner may have already agreed to limit its output to ensure the stability constraint is mitigated.
 In such cases, an interface constraint in the Day Ahead and Real Time markets is not necessary.